 You can also directly answer customer questions in a timely manner to show that you care about your customers’ comments.
 This is why it’s important to designate someone on your team to respond to messages and comments on social media.

-Social media shows customers that you care, helps prospects feel more comfortable your business, and establishes trust, which are all crucial to earning new customers.
+Social media shows customers that you care, helps prospects feel more comfortable about your business, and establishes trust, which is crucial to earning new customers.

 Contact Start Lead Gen today to speak with a lead generation expert.

-We work with hundreds of businesses across the country, and we’re excited to work with you!
+We work with hundreds of businesses across the country, and we’re excited to become your lead generation partner!